Hope everybody has a fun and safe Halloween.

 Wednesday, October 21, 2015

 A co-worker of mine at TWWIAGE is quite a good doodler - he is always scribbling away at something or other.
-Taking advantage of his talent, I asked him if he could draw me a Liverbird with grapes.
+Taking advantage of the Doodler's talent, I asked him if he could draw me a Liverbird with grapes.
 Of course, I first had to explain to him exactly what a Liverbird was, but, after a couple of internet searches, it didn't take him long to come up with this sketch of my newest feathered-friend.

 Fierce looking, with a bunch of grapes in its beak and a picking knife in its claw, this Liverbird looks all set for harvesting action - a bit like me...yeah, right.